Judeitopa/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script print files with user ID
+this script creates a dir in another dir